 For almost 7 years I worked alone; I produced what I wanted, and put it on eBay.
 I took my daughters to school and picked them up in the afternoon.
 I help with their homework and most nights we have family dinners together.
 I loved the freedom selling on eBay afforded me.
 I still had some stores buying from me and there are design firms who remember me for custom orders.
 For the several years I didn't promote myself to the wholesale market.

-The summer of 2006 I made a decision to join a website called WholesaleCrafts.com.
+The summer of 2006 I made a decision to join a website formerly called WholesaleCrafts.com, now IndieME.com.
 It is a website catering to Artist selling wholesale and only stores can buy on this site.
 I applied and after a couple of months of waiting I was accepted.
 I did their first wholesale show called ACRE in May '07 and after my first year on the site I had over 60 Galleries carrying my work.

-I have a special Copper Matte Raku Glaze that I have worked with and developed over the last 20 years.
-I sell it all over the world.
+I have a special Copper Matte Raku Glaze that I have worked with and developed over the last 30 years.
+I sell it all over the United States and have shipped it to many places around the world.
 This glaze is the best, most consistent Copper Matte glaze I have ever seen.
 I get more colors with this one glaze then most raku artist get with ten glazes.
 I have developed techniques for pulling and reducing my work where I am able to get the darker; reds, blues, and purples, or I can get the lighter pastels of gold's, pinks, lavenders, and Toulouse.
 I rarely lose a piece because of cracks.
 I hardly ever get scaring on the sides from the reduction.
 I have a special method for taking the smell out of the piece so when you get it and put it in your home, there is no burnt smell.
 This method also sets the colors to last for many years.

 I have four techniques of raku I produce in my line.
 Each is unique and developed by me.
 I rotate these four techniques between about 50 to 75 of my over 100 raku shapes.
 There are 30 or so shapes that are my standards.
 The plain Copper Matte glaze sprayed over the whole piece is classic.
 My Copper Matte shows the flame patterns and the velvet surface is vibrant.
 The Oriental Grass technique is very popular.
 This one has metallic wistful blades of grass on the Copper Matte background.
 The Spattered technique is my abstract, modern approach.
 The random metallic gloss glaze on the Copper Matte is very fresh.
 Then there is the Sponged technique which I have a lot of fun with.
 There is so much I can do with this one and I love doing it new ways.
 I use a large sea wool sponge to make puzzle like patterns of gloss glaze on the Copper Matte background.
 No matter which is your favorite the neatest thing about raku is no two will ever look the same.
 Which brings me back to why I love raku so much.
 I can do the same piece or shape over and over again, but when I pull that lid off the can and look inside, I am always wowed by what I see.